MachineLemonade/docs/v0.8/query-airflow-database.md

 **4. Access your Postgres Credentials**

-Astronomer Cloud: If you're a Cloud customer, reach out to us at support@astronomer.io for your username and password.
+Astronomer Cloud: If you're a Cloud customer, reach out to us at [support@astronomer.io](support@astronomer.io) for your username and password.

-Astronomer Enterprise: An individual deployment's Postgres credentials are stored as a Kubernetes Secret, which you can access via kubectl.
-Instructions here.
+Astronomer Enterprise: [Instructions here](https://www.astronomer.io/docs/ee-administration-postgres-creds/).
+An individual deployment's Postgres credentials are stored as a Kubernetes Secret, which you can access via kubectl.